ComputationalMedicineLab/fast_intensity/README.md

     $ pip install fast-intensity

 should prefer one of our prebuilt binaries.
-Installation from source requires an environment with Cython and numpy preinstalled.
+Installation from source requires an environment with Cython, numpy, and scipy preinstalled.

-    $ pip install cython numpy
+    $ pip install cython numpy scipy

 Then you may install a release from source by specifying _not_ to use a binary: